satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Practical and psychological limitations

-It may not be practical to immediately adopt the open review process proposed in this article and it is likely that
+It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
+It is our belief that journals that start

 Example in practice